Home Crosses Pagan symbols & customs Site search

 Cardinal Cross

 'Cardinal' in this context describes its important responsibility in 'turning' the cosmos, just as a hinge is essential for a door to open.
-The Roman Catholic Church depends on a few specially elected principle people to direct the Church.
-Since the 12th century, these people have been called Cardinals, but this cross design is not usually called a Cardinal Cross for that reason.
+Within the Roman Catholic Church are some essential people, specially elected principals to direct the Church who, since the 12th century have been called Cardinals.
+(See the Cardinal Cross for the symbol usually associated with Roman Catholic cardinals.)

 Christian Cross

-In the Christian Church, this cross design is known as the Consecration Cross.
-The design varies from being a cross within a circle, shown on the left, to something like that shown on the right, which is similar to a St. John's Cross.
+In the Christian Church generally, this cross design is known as the Consecration Cross.
+The design varies from being a cross within a circle, shown on the left, to something similar to a St. John's Cross.

 Monstrance